-Anita Hagarty Chair \$6,018

-Barry McNamara Director \$4,012

-Neil Collins Director \$4,012

-Michael Rush Director \$4,012
+Anita Hagarty Chair \$6,018 Michael Rush Director \$4,012

-Rachel Baird Director \$4,012

-Touch Football Australia has a loan arrangement with member, Queensland Touch Association.
-The balance of the loan payable to Touch Football Australia at 1 July 2019 was \$146,000 and \$73,000 at the 30 June 2020.
+Touch Football Australia had a loan arrangement with member, Queensland Touch Association.
+The balance of the loan payable to Touch Football Australia at 1 July 2020 was \$73,000; the loan has been fully repaid with final payment made in June 2021.
+A further financial facility has been provided to Queensland Touch Association with the balance as at 30 June 2021 being \$301,586.
+This amount is carried in Trade Receivables.